Apply for Funding

 - Have quantifiable goals and measurable impacts of action taken by the project;

-- Incorporate field-based research and data collection;
+- Incorporate field-based research and data collection, with participants sufficiently trained while in the field;

 - Have data gathered primarily by citizen-scientist participants recruited by Earthwatch;